-I was given some very good advice recently, and whether relating to your current friends, your living situation, your job, your finances or something else, it applies: take what you have right now and learn everything you can from it.
+I was given some very good advice recently, and whether related to your current friends, your living situation, your job, your finances, or something else, it applies: take what you have right now and learn everything you can from it.

-I hated the idea of an avocado when I was little – much like the idea of tomatoes and onions and certain types of cheese.
+I hated the idea of an avocado when I was little – similar to the way I hated the idea of tomatoes and onions and certain types of cheese.

 I purchased three.
 There was no rhyme or reason behind the number; I don’t even think there was a special sale going on.

 I took them, threw them in a plastic bag and into my cart, and skirted the remainder of the produce section.